Lxghtning/MultiPurpose/ReadMe.md

 3) Change the Guild names, Role ID's etc..

-4) Run the run.py file
+4) Run the run.py file and put in your token

-NOTE:- Make sure to change the youtubedata.json as per your channel data and config.json as per your bot's token
+NOTE:- Make sure to change the youtubedata.json and files in the music folder as per your channel data and config.json as per your bot's token

 Made By **Lxghtning~#0388**.